Maximize Heating and Cooling Efficiency with Professional Insulation

 Sunpro completes insulation installations on older homes as well as brand-new construction and is the preferred installer for many contractors in Utah & Idaho.
 We provide blown-in insulation, faced and unfaced batts and rolls, and spray polyurethane foam.
 Sunpro uses only the highest-quality products, installed by certified, experienced technicians and offers a lifetime warranty on the product and the installation.

 Faced batts and rolls are lightweight, thermal and acoustical fiberglass made of long, resilient glass fibers.
-In all Johns Manville brand faced batts and rolls used by Sunpro, the fibers are bonded with a formaldehyde-free binder to promote better indoor air quality.
+Faced batts and rolls used by Sunpro, use fibers that are bonded with a formaldehyde-free binder to promote better indoor air quality.
 The facing serves as an integral vapor retarder, reducing the potential for mold and mildew growth and making faced insulation an appropriate choice for external walls.
 Faced batts and rolls are available in a variety of R-Values from R-11 to R-38.